 Chief Constables have a huge responsibility to run their police force and protect the public.
-The police hold significant powers such as the power to deny someone of their liberty and use force, so it essential that the use of these powers is properly scrutinised.
-The Police are also responsible for spending public funds.
+The police have a lot of powers such as the power to deny someone of their liberty and to use force, so it importantthat the use of these powers is properly scrutinised.
+The police are also responsible for spending public money.

-By law PCCs have to do certain things including holding the Chief Constable to account for how he/she exercises their functions to deliver an efficient and effective police service for Devon, Cornwall and the Isles of Scilly.
+By law Police and Crime Commissioner's (PCCs) have to do certain things including holding the Chief Constable to account for how he/she exercises their functions to deliver an efficient and effective police service for Devon, Cornwall and the Isles of Scilly.
 One of the ways the PCC does this is through scrutiny.

-Because scrutiny involves reviewing a wide range of evidence, it can also be an effective tool for helping to inform policy, particularly through:
+Because scrutiny involves reviewing a wide range of information, it can also be an effective way for helping to inform policy, particularly through: